ecklab/ecklab.github.io/index.md

 ## News

+ - the paper "Comparing baseball players across eras via the novel Full House Model" is now submitted for publication
  - The Eck Lab is now collaborating with the Chicago Cubs on a joint undergraduate research mentorship program
- - 08/24 marks the inagural session of the STAT 430 Baseball Analytics course
+ - 08/24 marks the inaugural session of the STAT 430 Baseball Analytics course
  - 08/31 Timmy Trumpet [performs Narco live](https://www.youtube.com/watch?v=8BYSp2pzP0Y&ab_channel=MLB) for Edwin Diaz's entrance.
 This is not an Eck Lab project, it is just cool